wxsd-sales/pwa-controls/README.md

 ## Requirements

 1. RoomOS 10.12.x or above Webex Device.
+2. Webex Room Navigator paired with the Webex Device
-2. Web admin access to the device to uplaod the macro.
+3. Web admin access to the device to uplaod the macro.
-3. Admin access token if you wish to use Cloud xAPI
+4. Admin access token if you wish to use Cloud xAPI to switch the Navigator back to controller mode.

 ## Setup